Our Vacupack Elite Review (2020)

 Vacupack Elite Conclusion

 With so many vacuum heat sealers on the market today and with a wide price range it can be a little bewildering as to which one to actually choose.
-The Vacupack Elite is certainly well worth considering due to its ability to seal wet bags and its very long warranty.
+Although maybe not the very best vacuum sealer on the market, the Vacupack Elite is certainly well worth considering due to its ability to seal wet bags and its very long warranty.
 The ability to use any vacuum sealing bag or roll is a definite advantage as it allows you to choose the best size bags for what you want to vacuum seal rather than the limited number of sizes available from individual manufacturers.

 We liked the ability to seal moist and wet food (although it in common with many vacuum sealer it will not seal liquids such as soup), plus its easy clean low maintenance design.
 It was easy to operate and we did not have any failed bags in the large selection of foods that we sealed with the Elite.